Ghepes/zero-media-wordpress/README.md

 == Frequently Asked Questions ==

-= Can the dummy data be deleted after testing? =
+= Can the Zero Image Wordpress plugin be used with WordPress Multisite? =

+Yes!

 = Is this plugin compatible with PHP 8? =